deployKF/deployKF/README.md

 ## Usage

-You can get started with deployKF by following these steps:
+### Prerequisites

-1. install the `deploykf` cli tool ([found in the `deployKF/cli` repo](https://github.com/deployKF/cli))
+- the `deploykf` cli tool, [found in the `deployKF/cli` repo](https://github.com/deployKF/cli)
+- a Kubernetes cluster with [ArgoCD](https://argo-cd.readthedocs.io/en/stable/getting_started/) installed
-2. manually create a git repo that will store your Kubeflow manifests, and clone it locally:
+- a private git repo in which to store your generated manifests

+### Quickstart

+Get started with deployKF by following these steps:

+1. clone your private manifest repo, and make the following changes:
-    1. ~~create your initial `custom-values.yaml` file with the interactive `deploykf init-values --source-version "v0.1.0-alpha.0"` command~~ _(not yet implemented)_
+    1. create an initial `custom-values.yaml` file ~~with the interactive `deploykf init-values --source-version "v0.1.0-alpha.0"` command~~ _(not yet implemented)_
         - _TIP: for now, use the [`values.yaml`](values.yaml) and [`generator/default_values.yaml`](generator/default_values.yaml) files in this repo as a starting point_
+    2. make further customizations to your `custom-values.yaml` file
         - _TIP: make sure you set `repo.url` and `repo.branch` to the correct values for your git repo_
-    2. make any further changes to your `custom-values.yaml` file
+    3. generate your manifests using the `deploykf generate` command:
-    3. run `deploykf generate --source-version "v0.1.0-alpha.0" --values ./custom-values.yaml --output-dir ./GENERATOR_OUTPUT`
+        - `deploykf generate --source-version "v0.1.0-alpha.0" --values ./custom-values.yaml --output-dir ./GENERATOR_OUTPUT`
-    4. add the generated files to your git repository using `git add GENERATOR_OUTPUT`
+    4. commit the generated files (and any other files you may want) to your private git repo:
+        - `git add GENERATOR_OUTPUT`
-    5. create a git commit using `git commit -m "my commit message"`
+        - `git commit -m "my commit message"`
-    6. push the commit to your git repository using `git push`
+        - `git push`
-3. manually apply the generated ArgoCD ["app of apps"](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) to your Kubernetes cluster:
+2. manually apply the generated ArgoCD ["app of apps"](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) to your Kubernetes cluster:
     - `kubectl apply --filename GENERATOR_OUTPUT/app-of-apps.yaml`
-4. go to your ArgoCD web interface, and sync the ArgoCD applications:
+3. go to your ArgoCD web interface, and sync the ArgoCD applications:
     1. _WARNING: you __MUST SYNC THE APPLICATIONS IN THE ORDER LISTED BELOW__, as some applications depend on others_
-    1. `deploykf-app-of-apps`
+    2. `deploykf-app-of-apps`
-    2. __cluster-dependencies__ _(label: `app.kubernetes.io/component: cluster-dependencies`)_
+    3. __cluster-dependencies__ _(label: `app.kubernetes.io/component: cluster-dependencies`)_
         1. `kf-dep--kyverno`
         2. `kf-dep--cert-manager`
             - _WARNING: first sync may fail as trust-manager depends on cert-manager, so once cert-manager pods are up, terminate the first hung sync (under "SYNC STATUS"), and sync again_